cert-manager/website/content/docs/trust/trust-manager/README.md

 - `inLine` - a manually specified string containing at least one certificate
 - `useDefaultCAs` - usually, a bundle of publicly trusted certificates

+Both `ConfigMap` and `Secret`, support specifying a data key (`key`) that contains at least one certificate or use the `includeAllKeys` option to include all certificates from every key in the resource.
+The latter is useful in dynamic environments where key names are only known at runtime.
+When defining a `ConfigMap` or `Secret` source, the `key` and `includeAllKeys` fields are mutually exclusive: only one **must** be set, but not both.

 Both `ConfigMap` and `Secret` also support specifying label selectors to select multiple resources at once, which is useful in dynamic environments where the name of the `ConfigMap` or `Secret` is known only at runtime.
 When adding a source, either of type `ConfigMap` or `Secret`, the fields `name` and `selector` are mutually exclusive: one **must** be set, but not both.

+These features can be combined to, for instance, select all ConfigMaps with a specific label and include every certificate from each key within those ConfigMaps.

 #### Targets